kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 #### GA

 - Address reviews and bug reports from Beta users
-- Lock the `JobRecreatePodsWhenFailed` feature-gate to true
+- Lock the `JobPodReplacementPolicy` feature-gate to true

 #### Deprecation

-- Remove `JobRecreatePodsWhenFailed` feature-gate in GA+2.
+- Remove `JobPodReplacementPolicy` feature-gate in GA+2.

 ### Upgrade / Downgrade Strategy